CReies/SofkaU-Canteras2-Taller8/README.md

 ### Back-End

-The back-end is developed in react, to start the http server you have to go to `./back` and use:
+The back-end is developed in react, to start the HTTP server you have to go to `./back` and use:

 ```sh
 java -jar target\contacts.jar